 If you are reading this post it is likely that you are considering a cleanse or fast.
-There are many different types of cleanses and fasts, just like the numbers of reasons that people may choose to consider a fast.
-Why?
+There are many different types of cleanses and fasts.
+Likewise, there are numerous reasons that a person would consider a fast or cleanse.
+I am a firm proponent of wise fasting – why?
 Because our ability to heal and have vitality comes directly from our digestive health and vibrancy.

-Fasting and cleansing are nothing new, we’ve used them for religious and spiritual purposes and healing since documented times.
-Sometimes they were forced upon us but famine is something the modern day American rarely experiences.
-Actually, we have quite the opposite problem now.
+Fasting and cleansing are nothing new, we’ve used them for religious and spiritual purposes and healing generations.
+Sometimes fasts were forced upon people by war or famine.
+Industrialized nations may not see this much, but it is very present in war torn and poverty stricken nations.
+Americans actually have quite the opposite problem now.
 We are faced with more disease of abundance like high cholesterol, heart conditions and diabetes.
 Many of these disharmonies would benefit from lightening up the diet or fasting.
 The UK has recently come out with a fantastic study observing the benefits of fasting diets for those with Type 2 Diabetes.

 Planning for a cleanse